What are the Singapore tax benefits for new companies?

 Understanding Singapore tax benefits for new companies is essential for any founder planning to incorporate in 2026.
-The main benefits are the Start-Up Tax Exemption (SUTE), the Partial Tax Exemption (PTE), and the YA 2026 Corporate Income Tax Rebate.
-Together, these rules can reduce the effective tax burden for a new business in its early years, but the company still needs to meet the qualifying conditions and follow the normal filing rules.
-Source: IRAS
+The main benefits are the Start-Up Tax Exemption (SUTE), the Partial Tax Exemption (PTE), and the enhanced YA 2026 Corporate Income Tax Rebate.
+Together, these rules can significantly reduce the effective tax burden for a new business in its early years.

-The main Singapore tax benefits for new companies in 2026 are the Start‑Up Tax Exemption (SUTE), the Partial Tax Exemption (PTE), and the YA 2026 Corporate Income Tax Rebate.
+The main Singapore tax benefits for new companies in 2026 are the Start-Up Tax Exemption (SUTE), the Partial Tax Exemption (PTE), and the YA 2026 Corporate Income Tax Rebate.
 If you want the short version, the answer is simple.
-Singapore gives qualifying new companies early-stage tax relief through SUTE, gives broader relief through PTE, and adds extra support in YA 2026 through the Corporate Income Tax Rebate.
-These are the core tax benefits most founders should understand before their first filing season.
-Source: IRAS
+Singapore gives qualifying new companies early-stage tax relief through SUTE, gives broader relief through PTE, and adds extra support in YA 2026 through the enhanced Corporate Income Tax Rebate.

 |---|---|---|---|